tvondra/trimmed_aggregates/README.md

 means 20% of the lowest and 10% of the highest values will be removed, so the average will be computed using the remaining 70% of values.

+The combined aggregate computes and returns all values at once as an array.
+The values are stored in this order

+* average
+* var_pop
+* var_samp
+* variance
+* stddev_pop
+* stddev_samp
+* stddev

+If you need more of the values at once this may be much more efficient as it shares the memory and can compute the values with only two passes through the data (to compute exact variance and stddev).

 Installation
 ------------